Jaylen Brown: 2024–25 season: Coming up short

-On December 27, 2024, Brown notched a season-high 44 points, shooting 16/24 from the field with 6 three-pointers and a perfect 6/6 from the free‑throw line in a 142–105 win over the Indiana Pacers.
-It was his 11th career game with 40 or more points.
-On January 30, 2025, Brown was named as reserve for the 2025 NBA All-Star Game, his fourth selection.
+On December 27, 2024, Brown notched a season-high 44 points, shooting 16/24 from the field with 6 three-pointers and a perfect 6/6 from the free-throw line in a 142–105 win over the Indiana Pacers.
+On January 30, 2025, Brown was named as a reserve for the 2025 NBA All-Star Game, his fourth selection.
 Brown finished the regular season averaging a career-best 4.5 assists per game, reflecting improved playmaking, while maintaining a 2.6 turnover average.

 In the playoffs, despite playing through a partially torn meniscus, Brown averaged 22.1 points, 7.1 rebounds, and a career-high 3.9 assists per game.
 Boston was eliminated in the Eastern Conference semifinals by the New York Knicks, falling 4–2 in the series.
-In spite of losing Jayson Tatum to injury in Game 4, Brown delivered strong performances, including a near triple-double in Game 5 with 26 points, eight rebounds and a playoff career-high 12 assists, but the Celtics were unable to extend the series and were defeated in Game 6.
-He underwent arthroscopic right knee surgery in mid-June to address the postseason meniscus tear.
-Brown is expected to be fully recovered by training camp.
+In spite of losing Jayson Tatum to injury in Game 4, Brown delivered strong performances, including a near triple-double in Game 5 with 26 points, eight rebounds, and a playoff career-high 12 assists, but the Celtics were unable to extend the series and were defeated in Game 6.
+He underwent arthroscopic right knee surgery in mid-June to address the postseason meniscus tear, though Brown was expected to be fully recovered by training camp.

-2025–26 season
+2025–26 season: Career-high in scoring

-With teammate Jayson Tatum sidelined due to an Achilles injury, Brown assumed the role of the Celtics’ primary offensive option.
+With Jayson Tatum sidelined due to an Achilles injury, Brown assumed the role of the Celtics’ primary offensive option.
+On November 29, 2025, Brown tied his then season high by scoring 41 points and also contributed six rebounds, seven assists, and a career-high five steals in the Celtics’ 119–115 loss to the Minnesota Timberwolves.
+He became the first player in the play-by-play era to record at least 27 points, five rebounds, five assists, and three steals in a first half.
+On November 30, Brown recorded his fourth career triple-double with 19 points and 12 rebounds, and tied his then career-high with 11 assists in a 117–115 win over the Cleveland Cavaliers.
+On December 2, Brown scored a season-high 42 points, shooting 16 of 24 to lead the Celtics to a 123–117 victory over the New York Knicks.
+On December 28, Brown put up 37 points, seven rebounds, and four assists on 14-of-23 shooting from the field in a 114–108 loss to the Portland Trail Blazers, extending his streak of scoring at least 30 points to nine consecutive games, tying the franchise record set by Larry Bird during the 1984–85 season.